pr0totyper/CMS-ETR-WooCommerce-2.x-3.x/readme.txt

 6. Once successfully processed, the Payment transaction details appear in the order details

 == Changelog ==
+= 0.9.8.5 =
+adding HTTP/2 compatibility.

+= 0.9.8.4 =
+Correction for PHP7.2 mcrypt removal: openssl used if no mcrypt present.

 = 0.9.8.3 =
 Correction for potential HTTP 500 error: thx @.